CompuTec/computec-docs/docs/processforce/user-guide/inventory/inventory-transfer-request-and-inventory-transfer.md

     Inventory → Inventory Transactions → Inventory Transfer
 :::

-Inventory Transfer is a document recording an inventory movement from one warehouse to another.
+Inventory Transfer is a document used to record the physical movement of inventory from one warehouse to another.
+It ensures that stock levels are updated correctly, maintaining accuracy in inventory management.

 ![Inventory Transfer](./media/inventory-transfer-request-and-inventory-transfer/inventory-transfer.webp)